 3 Quick, Fun Stops

 We appreciated the value of having our own driver when he took us to a cliff with an overlook on Oia.
 It was the best vantage point for appreciating its blue roofs and precarious cliff-side perch.
-And we had largely all to ourselves.
+And we had it largely all to ourselves.

 We also stopped at the Heart of Santorini, a place where the wind has carved the stones into walls that are not quite caves.
 One wall has a hole that’s vaguely heart shaped.
 You can see Fire through it, and it’s a fun place for photos.
 There is a small chapel built into the rocks below it, too.